Kruhlmann/sapper-preprocess-template/README.md

 ## Introduction

-This template is built to support Typescript, PUG and SCSS in a sapper project.
+This template is built to support Typescript, pug and SCSS in a sapper project.

 ## Setup